-We’ve found the hardest things to be the seasonal upkeep.
+We’ve found the hardest things to be the seasonal upkeep and getting the garbage and recycling out each week.
 Where we live, there is a LOT of snow, and it’s not fun to have to shovel two driveways all the time.
 Well, it’s the worse when you drive to one house, only to be greeted by a foot of snow you need to shovel before you can unpack.
 (Thankfully our neighbours have been super awesome!).

 Oh, and it’s never fun to have to pay for utilities when you’re not using them (I’m looking at you phone/internet bill!).

 While our multiple home situation is unique, I’m also sharing links to more stories so you can see how it works for others:

 - Young House Love with a vacation beach house and rental duplex